algorithmic-sabotage/asrg/content/docs/about/about.md

 #### Messaging

 We utilise [Signal](https://signal.org/) for the purpose of private messaging.
 Should you wish to send us a message, you are invited to do so via the following email address: `x7kekmg7@proton.me`.
 Please include your Signal number or username in the message, and we shall take it from there.

+### Support Us

+#### Support Us With Your Skills

+Should you wish to express your interest in contributing your particular skills and expertise to our research and forthcoming interventions, we would be grateful if you could send us an email at `x7kekmg7@proton.me`.
+In your message, please indicate the specific skills you possess and how you believe you can assist.
+We will contact you at the appropriate time to discuss your potential involvement in greater detail.

 ### About this Site